 I am 56.
 Osteoporosis runs in the family.
 I was diagnosed two years ago at the age of 54 with a T-Scan of -3.3 in the lower spine.
 I tried Fosmax and everything hurt and jumped off after a few months.
 At that time I discovered a wonderful gym here in Florida that has a bone building program.
 My T-Scan has remained the same after two years of working out and a change of diet.
-However, my doctor (and this is the… read more
+However, my doctor (and this is the second opinion) suggests that with my younger age (and I am active) and the severity… read more

 I have been prescribed by a medical doctor and find it helps with anxiety, pain and elevates my mood.
 It is also reportedly promotes bone growth.
 I am still taking my Actonel but have been on CBD since June, 2018.

 Am so glad that theCBD works for all of you.
 It didn’t even touch my pain.
 I got the strongest you could.
 Don’t remember what it was.
 My pain management doc gave me the info and where to order it.
 I… read more